Software that solves complex problems

 Blue Cross Blue Shield of Tennessee formally renewed its HPA license, support and maintenance option with New Governance.
 Under the terms of the agreement, New Governance will provide support and maintenance for HPA in all BCBST facilities throughout 2015.

-New Governance announced that it would partner with Ceeable, Inc. the California Institute of Technology, the University of Arizona, and the Center for Military Medicine Research to commercialize 3D-CTAG, a revolutionary web-based software tool that detects and monitors retinopathies using only a touch screen device (such as an iPad®).
+New Governance announced that it would partner with Ceeable, Inc. the California Institute of Technology, the University of Arizona, and the Center for Military Medicine Research to commercialize Ceeable Visual Field Analyzer (CVFA), a revolutionary web-based software tool that detects and monitors retinopathies using only a touch screen device (such as an iPad®).

-In multiple clinical studies since 2000, conditions such as glaucoma, age-related macular degeneration (AMD), anterior ischemic optic neuropathy, optic neuritis, ocular hypertension, macular edema, and ethambutol toxicity have been successfully detected by 3D-CTAG.
-Since the 3D-CTAG technology only requires a generic touch screen device, it stands to revolutionize the way retinopathies are detected and treated for billions of people worldwide.
+In multiple clinical studies since 2000, conditions such as glaucoma, age-related macular degeneration (AMD), anterior ischemic optic neuropathy, optic neuritis, ocular hypertension, macular edema, and ethambutol toxicity have been successfully detected by CVFA.
+Since the CVFA technology only requires a generic touch screen device, it stands to revolutionize the way retinopathies are detected and treated for billions of people worldwide.

-Under the terms of the teaming agreement New Governance will work directly with Dr. Wolfgang Fink (the co-inventor of 3D-CTAG) and his colleagues at Caltech, the University of Arizona, and the Center for Military Medicine Research to move 3D-CTAG beyond the lab and into a fully commercialized product.
+Under the terms of the teaming agreement New Governance will work directly with Dr. Wolfgang Fink (the co-inventor of 3D-CTAG, the base technology in CVFA) and his colleagues at Caltech, the University of Arizona, and the Center for Military Medicine Research to move CVFA beyond the lab and into a fully commercialized product.

 Dr Fink is the founder of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech.
 He is also an associate Professor and the inaugural Edward & Maria Keonjian Endowed Chair in Microelectronics at the University of Arizona in Tucson, Arizona in the Departments of Electrical & Computer Engineering, Biomedical Engineering, Systems & Industrial Engineering, and Ophthalmology & Vision Science.